YbJerry/DBM_code/README.md

 * Visual Studio 2022 (v143) -- The filename extension of C++20 module file in VS is "ixx".
 If you want to compile it in other platforms, you may need to change those filename extension to "cpp".

 ### Code Use
+Sorry, I'm too lazy.
 Please look at the code in main function.
-Sorry, I'm too lazy.
+The code is the example in the *Model Checking second edition*.